btcz/bitcoinz/qa/rpc-tests/README.md

 ```
 -h, --help       show this help message and exit
-  --nocleanup      Leave zcashds and test.* datadir on exit or error
+  --nocleanup      Leave bitcoinzds and test.* datadir on exit or error
   --noshutdown     Don't stop bitcoinds after the test execution
-  --srcdir=SRCDIR  Source directory containing zcashd/zcash-cli (default:
+  --srcdir=SRCDIR  Source directory containing bitcoinzd/bitcoinz-cli (default:
                    ../../src)
   --tmpdir=TMPDIR  Root directory for datadirs
   --tracerpc       Print out all RPC calls as they are made
 ```

 If you set the environment variable `PYTHON_DEBUG=1` you will get some debug output (example: `PYTHON_DEBUG=1 qa/pull-tester/rpc-tests.sh wallet`).

 A 200-block -regtest blockchain and wallets for four nodes is created the first time a regression test is run and